 • Melt the dark chocolate and coconut oil in a microwave safe measuring glass for 1 minute at full power.
 Stir, then heat once more for 30-45 seconds at full power.
 Stir, then transfer the melted chocolate to a Wilton candy making decorating bottle or a small piping bag fitted with a coupler and a Wilton 4 decorating tip.
 Set to the side.

-3 oz Dark Chocolate Chips, 2 teaspoon Coconut Oil
+3 oz Dark Chocolate Chips, 2 tsp Coconut Oil

 • Fill a large piping bag fitted with a coupler and Wilton 10 decorating tip with the marshmallow buttercream frosting.
 Outline the bunny cookies with the frosting then continue to pipe along the inside to fill them in.